ajfisher/building-droids-with-js/slides2.md

 Notes:

 The other feature that is awesome for hardware is JS's prototypical inheritance.

-As someone who writes drivers for hardware in JS this means we can make the shape of an object like a motor consistent but then dynamically assign different controllers and the end user doesn't need to worry about what is happening down low.
+Being able to define a shape of an api for an object in hardware and then dynamically bring in a controller to deal with the implementation details allows us to work with many different types of hardware effortlessly such as these motors here.

-You can just write code to start the motor turning and pass a speed in.
+As an end user of the API you don't need to worry about what happens down low, You can just write code to start the motor turning and pass a speed in.

-Likewise as the end user you all know you can extend the prototype and make your own versions of it if you need something really specific such as going twice as fast when you call start.
+But also it means if you have a specific case you need to address, you can extend or redefine the object with your own controller say like making the motor turn twice as fast or something.

-These features make writing abstract code for hardware much easier and cleaner.
+This makes prototyping much much faster but it also means we can create common structures for components in a way that's almost impossible in C.

 ---